What would you recommend for best time tracking tools, like Clockify?

 Is there any other free time tracking tool like Clockify, that's free regardless of team size or what features I use?

-I recommend Stafftimer App, a powerful and flexible project management tool for companies like yours.
+I recommend the Stafftimer App, a powerful and flexible project management tool for companies like yours.

-Stafftimer App is a Time Tracking solution for teams dispersed globally.
+The Stafftimer App is a time tracking solution for teams dispersed globally.
 It is the perfect tool for employers who are managing remote teams and distributed teams.
-It not only gives you the exact billable and non-billable hours but the ability to remotely monitor the team members through
+It not only gives you the exact billable and non-billable hours but the ability to remotely monitor the team members through.

 3).
 Review work through daily work videos